 Director, Brass Fellowship for Orchestral Arts

-Currently, Ms. Alimena is in her 28th season as music director of Brass of Peace, a scholarship brass ensemble dedicated to creating an environment of higher musical learning for the Washington area’s most accomplished high school brass players.
-Alumni of Brass of Peace hold principal chairs in orchestras throughout the world.
-In 1994 in partnership with the National Symphony Orchestra Education Department, Carole Wysocki, Director, Brass of Peace initiated bi annual in-school performances for children of Title 1 schools in the District of Columbia.
-Each year, over 1000 children are exposed to the joys of classical music and positive role models in their schools as a result of this initiative.
+Ms. Alimena is in her 28th season as Music Director of Brass of Peace, a scholarship brass ensemble dedicated to creating an environment of higher musical learning for the Washington area’s most accomplished high school brass players.
+Alumni of Brass of Peace hold principal chairs in orchestras, bands and brass ensembles throughout the world.
+In 1994, in partnership with the National Symphony Orchestra Education Department, Brass of Peace initiated bi-annual in-school Kidshare Concerts for children in the District of Columbia, Arlington and Alexandria.
+Each year, over 1000 children are exposed to the joys of classical music and positive role models in their schools through this initiative.

-In 1980, Ms. Alimena began her professional career in Boston as a member of the Boston Ballet Orchestra, the Beacon Brass Quintet, and as Principal Horn of both the Boston Lyric Opera.
-Her horn playing was critically acclaimed for her solo and offstage playing in the Boston Lyric Opera's 1983 New York and Boston productions of Wagner's Das Ring Des Nibelungen.
-In November of that year, the Beacon Brass Quintet made its Carnegie Hall debut as the only brass quintet ever to win the coveted Concert Artists Guild Award.
+A 1982 graduate of Boston University, her professional career was launched in 1980 as a member of the Boston Ballet Orchestra, the Beacon Brass Quintet, and as Principal Horn of the Boston Lyric Opera.
+Her horn playing was critically acclaimed for solo and offstage playing in the Boston Lyric Opera's 1983 New York and Boston productions of Wagner's Der Ring des Nibelungen.
+In November of that year, the Beacon Brass Quintet made its Carnegie Hall debut as the only brass quintet ever to have won the coveted Concert Artists Guild Award.
 She later held the post of Principal Horn of the New Hampshire Symphony Orchestra.
 After two seasons as a member of the Boston Pops Esplanade Orchestra, under the baton of John Williams, Ms. Alimena was invited by Music Director, Joseph Silverstein to become a member of the Utah Symphony for the 1984-85 season, eventually winning the position of 4th horn.